kiranrawat/Detect-Glare/README.md

 Please follow the steps below to setup the environment,calling and testing the rest api.

+## Assumption

+I have not considered negative altitudes as glare because a negative value means below the horizon, so the sun wouldn't even be there to have a glare condition.

 ## Create a conda environment
 conda create --name glarenv <br>
 conda activate glarenv